 What You Need:

 - 3 cups shredded carrots, packed (about 1 pound of carrots)

 - ¼ cup light mayonnaise, ¼ cup nonfat plain yogurt, blended

 - 1–2 tablespoons rice wine vinegar

-- 1 deep, straight-edged bowl, about 5” in diameter, to hold 3-1/2 cups of carrot salad
+- 1 deep, straight-edged bowl, about 5 inches in diameter, to hold 3 ½ cups of carrot salad

 What You Do:

-- Start by cutting the ends off approximately 28 medium or thick (not skinny!) asparagus spears, so that they each stand up about 5” high.
-Steam them until they are just tender, and no further—they should still be crisp and firm.
+- Start by having your child cut the ends off approximately 28 medium or thick (not skinny!) asparagus spears, so that they each stand up about 5 inches high.
+Steam them until they are just tender, and no further; they should still be crisp and firm.
 Remove them from the steam and chill.

 - While the asparagus is cooling, make a classic carrot-raisin salad.
-Peel and clean about 1 pound of carrots , and then shred them with a grater (kids can help with this), or with food processor.
+Peel and clean about 1 pound of carrots, and then have your kid shred them with a grater, or food processor.
 Whichever method you choose, you should end up with approximately 3 cups of grated carrot, firmly packed.

 - Blend the carrots, mayonnaise/yogurt mixture, and raisins, and add a bit of salt or a pinch of sugar to taste.